Spoon Rings made from genuine vintage flatware

 Although many companies nowadays offer products called 'spoon rings', most of the larger sellers are not making their jewelry from genuine flatware.
 Instead, they're creating molds based on old silverware designs, and manufacturing brand new metal pieces to sell en masse from the molds.
-Our customers here at Lost & Forged, on the other hand, usually want silver spoon rings and other jewelry and accessories made from genuine antique and vintage cutlery.
-In other words, we make and sell real spoon rings.
+Lost & Forged customers, on the other hand, usually want silver spoon rings and other jewelry and accessories made from genuine antique and vintage cutlery.
+In other words, I make and sell real spoon rings.

 A. SOLID SILVER ALLOYS - products composed entirely of a solid silver, with no base metal underneath, and no plating on top.
 If a solid silver product is scratched, a silversmith can generally repair it by intensive polishing.
 Categories of solid silver include: